Why am I running for North Dakota

-I know that I can represent the citizens of District 38 better than Ruby and Bellew.
-While they take their time identifying how NOT to spend tax dollars, I absolutely know that it takes a smart investment of capital to reap the greatest rewards, and I absolutely know that the best investment in North Dakota is in its people—Not in outside oil companies.
+I know that I can represent the citizens of District 40 better than my legislative opponents.
+I have quite a bit of experience working with others to good effect.
+And while they take their time identifying how NOT to spend tax dollars, I absolutely know that it takes a smart investment of capital to reap the greatest rewards, and I absolutely know that the best investment in North Dakota is in its people—Not in outside oil companies.
 Not in abstract ideas.
 Not in creating barriers between people and the legislative process.
-People.
-We are a wealthy state now, and we will be a wealthy state for a long time to come.
-Now we must begin playing catch-up after several years of belt tightening, and begin strengthening our position in the nation and in the world by making the following investments and changes:
+I will shine a light on legislative and judicial process, and expect the same light to shine on me.
+But in sum, the five reasons I am running can be simply summed up:

 This is why I am running—to help bring about our bright future in District 38 and across the whole of our beautiful but changing state.